gguiomar/cog-schema/README.md

 - Thinking time correlation with performance
 - Per-round analysis of model behavior
-- Examination of full conversation logs
+- Examination of thinking tokens for reasoning models
 - Integration with model introspection tools

 ## Requirements